Crown Candy Kitchen: Crown Candy challenge

 The restaurant offers a challenge to consumers of their trademark malts.
 Should a person drink five 24-ounce (710 mL) malts or shakes within 30 minutes, they receive the malts for free and have their name inscribed upon a plaque in the store.
-During this challenge you will be disqualified if you: throw up during the 30 minutes of the challenge, go to the bathroom or leave your seat at any time during the challenge, or if anyone helps you but drinking any portion of the malt.
-The record for the five-malt challenge is 2 minutes, 29 seconds by Randy Santel.
+During this challenge you will be disqualified if you: throw up during the 30 minutes of the challenge, go to the bathroom or leave your seat at any time during the challenge, or if anyone helps you by drinking any portion of the malt.
+The record for the five-malt challenge is 2 minutes, 29 seconds by Randy "Atlas" Santel.
 For seven malts, the record is six minutes, by Ben Monson.
 Since 1913, only about 55 people have successfully completed the Crown Candy Challenge, while several attempt it each week.

 In popular culture

 The Crown Candy challenge was attempted on the Travel Channel's television series, Man v.
 Food, by the show's host, Adam Richman, on an episode that aired on 25 February 2009.
-Richman was only able to finish about four of the five malts.
+Richman was only able to finish about four of the five malts before he was disqualified for vomiting.

 In 2012, it was featured on another Adam Richman-hosted show, Best Sandwich in America, for the "Heart-Stopping BLT" sandwich.